 YOU GET YOUR PERIOD SPORADICALLY

 This is called oligomenorrhea and refers to periods that occur infrequently.
 This is a tough one, because there are a heap of reasons why you may miss a period (pregnancy, you’ve lost or gained weight, stress).

 Our verdict: Normal, but if it becomes a frequent thing or you’re worried about it, see a Doc.
 In the meantime, read our blog post for more reasons why your period has gone AWOL.

 YOUR PERIOD GOES COMPLETELY AWOL FOR MORE THAN 3 MONTHS

 Going for longer than three months without a period is considered abnormal - unless you’re pregnant, breast-feeding, on a contraceptive like the pill or Implanon, or, are going through menopause.
 This is a condition called amenorrhea and is usually caused by problems with the reproductive organs or with the glands that help regulate hormones.
 Treating these underlying causes will also usually help re-regulate your period.

-My verdict: Not normal.
+Our verdict: Not normal.
 Make an appointment with you Doc.